Revised bounds on local cosmic strings from NANOGrav observations: Discussion

 After deriving the posterior distributions, we compared them to the existing bounds such as $G\mu \lesssim 10^{-7}$ from CMB~\cite{Planck:2013oqw,Planck:2015fie} and $\fng \lesssim 0.1$ derived from the AH loop simulation~\cite{Hindmarsh:2021mnl}.
 For the BOS-like distribution (without SMBHB signal), we found that the posterior might be in tension with those constraints.
 The loop simulation bound also seems to constrain the $(N_c, N_k) = (2, 0)$ scenario both for the LRS-like and the Model-C-like distributions.
 Therefore, we may conclude that the AH model could explain the data by itself if the NG-like loops follow LRS model or Model-C with kink-dominated loop spectrum.
+This may cast a doubt on the AH model as the origin of the SGWB becoming visible at the PTAs, given that the validity of LRS model has been recently questioned in terms of energy transfer (see {\it e.g.} Ref.~\cite{Blanco-Pillado:2019vcs}).
 Otherwise, they should be sub-dominant over the other plausible signals such as the SMBHB signal.
-In the latter case, SGWB observations becomes not so constraining for the AH model due to the degeneracy of $G\mu$ and $\fng$ in determining the signal amplitude.
+In this case, SGWB observations becomes not so constraining for the AH model due to the degeneracy of $G\mu$ and $\fng$ in determining the signal amplitude.
 To further investigate the model, one should combine the constraint from the particle radiation as discussed in Refs.~\cite{Hindmarsh:2013jha, SantanaMota:2014xpw, Hindmarsh:2022awe}, which can place the upper bounds on $G\mu$ depending on the interaction between the AH sector and the other sectors.